jtellez1976/poke-notifier/README.md

 4. Place all three .jar files into your `mods` folder.
 5. (Optional) For more stylized mode activation notifications, install `AdvancementPlaques` and its dependency, `Iceberg`.

-Start the game and enjoy the hunt!
+Start the game and enjoy the hunt!!